Portrait of Eric Burke

 Artist.
 Software Engineer.
 Innovator.

-Eric Burke is a photographic and digital artist located in O’Fallon, MO.
-His work is a blend of social commentary, fine art nude, erotic, and fetish.
+Eric Burke is a photographic artist located in Rockford, MI.
+His work is a blend of social commentary, fine art nude, light projection, and experimental techniques.

 As a software engineer in the late 1990s and early 2000s, Eric wrote and published three programming books with O’Reilly Media.
 Eric joined Square in 2010, where he co-created Square’s first Point of Sale application for Android phones, inventing a new algorithm for decoding credit card magnetic stripe data.
 He went on to lead Square’s growing mobile application development teams as an engineering manager in San Francisco before retiring in 2016.